RoninXj/InfinityTV/README_EN.md

    - Login and create a new project
    - Click "Add Service" > "Git" to import your repository

-3. **Add KVRocks Database**
+3. **Add Redis Database**
    - In the same project, click "Add Service" > "Prebuilt Services"
-   - Search and add "KVRocks" (or manually add Docker image)
+   - Search and add "Redis" (or manually add Docker image)
-   - Zeabur will automatically create the KVRocks service
+   - Zeabur will automatically create the Redis service

 4. **Configure Environment Variables**